 *Based on data from 52 countries, excluding land partially owned or designated to local communities.
 Data on individually owned forests include forests owned by firms whereas FAO data does not.

-Number of hectares under agroforestry practices
+Number of hectares under agroforestry practices as a contribution to resilience of the poor

-There are many reasons to believe that forest resources can be important safety nets, especially for the poorest households.
+Forests and trees outside forests, especially on farms and landscape mosaics including grazing and common lands also play a vital role as safety nets to increase the resilience of the poor to major disasters and even climate change.
 First, biomass stocks (such as trees) are less susceptible to weather shocks than production depending essentially on annual biomass growth (non-perennial crops), because regrowth fluctuations can average out over the years.
 Natural ecosystems are also more diverse than agricultural systems, which creates more stability (Noack et al 2015).
 Secondly, forest extraction has low or no entry costs, which makes it attractive for the asset poor, for example after loss of property after extreme weather events.
 Thirdly, diverse forest products are often available at times when other income sources are not (Fisher et al 2010).

 Research has shown that the extraction of forest resources in rural communities tend to increase in the aftermath of shocks.
 This is more so the case for covariate shocks that effect the whole community, than for idiosyncratic shocks that affect a single household only (Wunder et al 2014).
 It is the most asset poor households that have the largest reliance on an increased use of forest resources, as these households generally have fewer other income earning opportunities and social kinships to turn to for assistance.
 However, despite their importance for rural livelihoods, forests are not the primary response strategy to shocks.
 Reducing consumption, finding alternative work, seeking external assistance and selling assets all appear as responses that are more important.

-How important are forests and trees for adapting resilient livelihoods?
+How important are forests and trees on farms in a variety of agroforestry systems that combine tree and crop or livestock production for adapting resilient livelihoods?
 One third of smallholder farmers in five African countries were found to cultivate trees on their land, in turn linked to improved livelihoods for those households (Miller et al 2016).
 Across the East African drylands, trees contribute to resilient livelihoods for farmers through a variety of ecosystem goods and services (De Leeuw et al 2014).
-By creating diversified livelihoods, providing natural capital and regulating ecosystem services, trees increase the overall resilience of the landscape as a whole, witnessed in agroforestry systems.
-Still, tree-based activities likely represent a small proportion of rural anticipatory strategies.
+By creating diversified livelihoods, providing natural capital and regulating ecosystem services, trees in agroforestry systems increase the overall resilience of the landscape as a whole, witnessed in agroforestry systems.
+Still, tree-based activities likely represent a small but important proportion of rural anticipatory strategies.
 Research from rural Malawi showed that only 3% of households reported using forest diversification to prepare for climate variability, well below other measures such as agricultural modification and crop diversification (Fisher et al 2010).